microsoft/vscode-edge-devtools/README.md

 The extension operates in two modes - it can launch an instance of Microsoft Edge navigated to your app, or it can attach to a running instance of Microsoft Edge.
 Both modes requires you to be serving your web application from local web server, which is started from either a VS Code task or from your command-line.
 Using the `url` parameter you simply tell VS Code which URL to either open or launch in the browser.

 ### Opening source files from the Elements tool
-One of the features of the Elements extension is that it can show you what file applied the styles and event handlers for a given node.
+One of the features of the Elements tool is that it can show you what file applied the styles and event handlers for a given node.

 ![Microsoft Edge Tools - Links](links.png)